CommitToTheBit/committothebit.github.io/_posts/2024-12-30-motives-and-means.md

 <!-- ![Desktop View](/assets/img/posts/2024-07-27-toggling-clues.png){: width="100%" height="100%" style="border-radius:0.5rem" } -->
 <!-- _<b>FIXME</b> Figure of human/computer views of the grid._ -->

 The idea here is, we need a way of representing our puzzles and their possible solutions in a form the computer can understand.
 This is not a natural language processing project; the computer won't get any information out of even a clue like *Character #1 is called Abigail* as written.
-However, if we tag that clue with a constraint $$(1, \textrm{Abigail}) \in [1,1],$$ the code has a solver that will read this and tighten the bounds at its $$(1, \textrm{Abigail})$$ coordinate to a minimum of $1$, and a maximum of... well, in this case, also $$1.$$
+However, if we tag that clue with constraint $$(1, \textrm{Abigail}) \in [1,1],$$ the code has a solver that will read this and tighten the bounds at its $$(1, \textrm{Abigail})$$ coordinate to a minimum of $1$, and a maximum of... well, in this case, also $$1.$$

 We won't concern ourselves with where those constraints are being written just yet, that's a problem for our text generator.
 What matters here and now is we've got a tried-and-tested data structure that our solver can read information into to then make deductions from.
 That said, this grid, while perfectly suitable for pen-and-paper Einstein puzzles, actually encodes several assumptions about which solutions may or may not be valid.
 In order to generate a broader and more narratively interesting range of whodunnits, we're going to need to extend our model to remove some of those limitations.